jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-2024+Objectives.md

     - Defined in [RFC 7348](https://datatracker.ietf.org/doc/html/rfc7348)
     - Encapsulation:
       - the OSI model represents a protocol stack, or a layered collection of multiple protocols, and communication between protocol layers occurs via encapsulation and deencapsulation (defined above)
-  - **Software-defined wide area network (SD-WAN/SDWAN)**: an evolution of SDN that can be used to manage the connectivity and control services between distant data centers, remote locations, and cloud services over WAN links; put another way, SDN-WAN is an extension of SDN practices to connect entities spread across the internet, supporing WAN architecture; espcially related to cloud migration
+  - **Software-defined wide area network (SD-WAN/SDWAN)**: an evolution of SDN that can be used to manage the connectivity and control services between distant data centers, remote locations, and cloud services over WAN links; put another way, SDN-WAN is an extension of SDN practices to connect entities spread across the internet, supporing WAN architecture; especially related to cloud migration
     - SDWANs are commonly used to manage multiple ISP, and other connectivity options for speed, reliability, and bandwidth design goals
   - **Software-defined Visibility (SDV)**: a framework to automate the processes of network monitoring and response; the goal is to enable the analysis of every packet and make deep intelligence-based decisions on forwarding, dropping, or otherwise responding to threats